splunk/observability-workshop/content/en/tko/session-6/lab1.md

 Now let's check for our exception in the traces.

-Click on shop service
+- Click on shop service

-click Traces ( right side )
+- Click Traces ( right side )

-Select "Errors Only"
+- Select "Errors Only"

 If you do not have red in your service map and you do not see Errors in traces, you have successfully completed our Inventory application review for Sri Lanka and Colorado locations!!